The Illusion of Collusion: Introduction

 \section{Introduction}

-Autonomous pricing algorithms are increasingly widespread, used in contexts ranging from pricing competing products on the Amazon marketplace \citep{chen2016empirical} to determining residential real estate rents \citep{bortolotti2023algorithmic}.
-There is evidence that these algorithms can behave in a manner that suggests they are learning to collude \citep{harrington2018developing}.
-Such algorithmic collusion has raised global regulatory concern as current antitrust legislation covering illegal collusive behavior often requires some evidence of intentional coordination or an “exchange of wills.”
-Thus, this regulation may not extend to settings in which algorithmic collusion emerges from the independent behavior optimization of competing parties.
-In parallel, while academic research has established that collusive outcomes can be caused by competing sellers independently using machine learning algorithms, the economic and informational characteristics of settings that lead to algorithms converging (or not) on collusive outcomes remain unclear.
-Put differently, little is known about the extent to which an algorithm must be aware of the game it is playing, the choices made by its competitors, or the outcomes of its competitors to achieve collusive outcomes.
-For firms using pricing algorithms without the capacity for rigorous market analysis, such as with small, third-party eCommerce sellers, pricing decisions may very well be made without considering the strategic response of opponents.
+Artificial intelligence (AI) agents that make autonomous, data-driven decisions are now widespread.
+For example, AI agents are often used for pricing, in contexts ranging from setting Amazon product prices \citep{chen2016amazon} to determining residential real estate rental rates \citep{bortolotti2023algorithmic}.
+These agents can behave in a manner that suggests they are learning to collude in ways that may be perceived as anticompetitive and welfare-reducing \citep{4220818}.
+For example, in a setting where sellers compete by setting prices, agents of competing sellers may choose to set the same high price.

-These simple decision-making problems are frequently modeled via multi-armed bandit, or simply bandit, approaches.
-Bandits are a class of reinforcement learning agent that typically have no model of how an agent’s actions influence the underlying state or environment.
-Instead, bandit algorithms, which enjoy frequent use due to their interpretability and minimal parameterization, directly estimate the value of each action at the agent’s disposal from a given reward signal.
+The possibility of such collusive behavior has led to regulatory scrutiny of AI pricing agents globally~\citep{harrington2018developing, Bichler2025Algorithmic}.
+In the United States, establishing that seemingly collusive behavior violates antitrust law often requires some evidence of intentional coordination or an ``exchange of wills,'' and thus, algorithmic collusion arising from independent optimization by competing agents challenges current enforcement strategies.
+Indeed, even by auditing an agent's data and learning algorithm, it may not be possible to determine if the associated algorithm has learned to price supracompetitively \citep{hartline25}.
+Granted, prior academic research has established that when competing sellers independently use machine learning algorithms, supracompetitive prices can nevertheless emerge, but the economic and informational characteristics of settings that lead to algorithms converging on collusive outcomes remain unclear.
+These questions become particularly interesting when agents themselves are unaware of the competitive characteristics of their setting---or even unaware that they are competing at all.
+For firms using pricing algorithms without the capacity for rigorous market analysis, as with small, third-party online sellers, pricing decisions may very well be made without considering the strategic response of opponents.